DoctorAxiom/flame-of-limited-life/README.md

 # Flame of Limited Life
 A datapack for minecraft enabling play of a game similar to Grian's Limited Life, initially created for the Flame of Life gaming group.

 Please note this is currently a **Work In Progress**.
-It's almost done and is fairly functional, but it's missing some details so you're not going to a full game out of this yet if you download and install it.
+It's pretty much completely done but has not yet been tested in a complete game.
+There may be bugs still present.

+**This datapack is meant to be run once per world for a self contained game.**

 # Initial Set up

 1. Find a seed you like where it has a good play area WITHIN 5000 blocks of spawn (some datapack features are buggy farther away from spawn).
 2. Set desired world border size and location using the worldborder command.
 3. Set desired world spawn location.
-4. Create any pre-built structures you would like to have.
+4. Create any pre-built structures you would like to have using the ```/place ``` command or manually building them
 5. Highly recommend ```/gamerule keep_inventory true``` on for this game.
+If you are playing a shorter game (<12hours) consider increasing the random tick speed with ```/gamerule randomTickSpeed 6 ``` (the default is 3)
 6. Copy the "FlameOfLimitedLife" folder from this repository into your datapacks folder.
 7. Invite all the friends you want to be in the game
 8. run ```/trigger foll_op_menu ``` as operator to get the privileged menu.
 Click on "Setup/Adjustment Menu", and click on "Setup Current Players" to register all current players.